2022 BAFTA Awards: 'The Power of the Dog' wins top honour

 This was followed by Dame Shirley Bassey who opened the event with a performance on the iconic ‘Diamonds Are Forever’.

-Take a look at behind-the-scenes pictures of some of the stars who graced the occasion.
+Take a look at behind-the-scenes pictures of some of the stars who graced the 2022 BAFTA Awards.

 View this post on Instagram